• Skip to main content

 On a cooling rack, you can see a few cinnamon oatmeal cookies cooling down.

 • Healthy.
-Try the oil free option to make them even healthier!
+Loaded with fiber, antioxidants, vitamins + minerals and even some plant-based protein.
+Try the oil-free option to make them even healthier!

 • Quick.
-The warm cookies will be ready to be enjoyed within 25 minutes.
+The warm cookies will be ready to be enjoyed within 25 minutes, no need to chill the dough before baking!

 • One bowl.
-Dry ingredients first, then add the liquid ones right in the same bowl and mix.
-Super simple.
+Dry ingredients first, then add the liquid ingredient right in the same bowl and mix.
+Super simple!

 • Freezer friendly.
 Make double or triple batches of these cookies to always have some ready to go.